-The Science Gateways Bootcamp is a well-received five-day long hands-on workshop on sustainability that takes place twice a year in the U.S. The five days is needed to fully discuss and work through the topics as well as for building a community around sustainability for science gateways.
+The Science Gateways Bootcamp, now known as Focus Week, is a well-received five-day long hands-on workshop on sustainability that takes place twice a year in the U.S. The five days is needed to fully discuss and work through the topics as well as for building a community around sustainability for science gateways.
 Being aware of the fact that five days is a major time commitment and also being inspired by the demand of the community both within the U.S. and internationally, the SGCI Incubator team organized a two-day Mini Bootcamp which took place June 11-12, 2018, in Edinburgh, Scotland.
 The Mini Bootcamp was funded by the UK Software Sustainability Institute (SSI).

 The Bootcamp took place in conjunction with the 10th anniversary of the International Workshop on Science Gateways (IWSG) and we were able to accept nine projects as participants.
 The participants came from five countries (the UK, The Netherlands, Greece, USA, and Canada) with projects that covered the full range of gateway development maturity levels that included everything from an established science gateway to one that just got started on down to one that’s still just an idea.
 The mixture of maturity levels has proven beneficial for discussions and offers a good way of exploring novel ideas as well as the experiences of mature projects.

 "I found the Mini Bootcamp to be a very nicely arranged seminar on "distilled buisness for techies": a few practical tools to let you look at your Virtual Research Environment from a non-technical perspective, lead by energetic, knowledgeable, approachable, and charming instructors."
 Ander Astudillo, Consultant, SURFsara